ZiyangGuo-lab/project-103-jawgz/README.md

 This web application is hosted using Heroku.
 To access this app, please visit this link: `https://project-103-jawgz.herokuapp.com/`.

-For grading purposes, please log in through admin to access the admin site at this link: `https://project-103-jawgz.herokuapp.com/admin`.
+For grading purposes, please log in through admin to access the site at this link: `https://project-103-jawgz.herokuapp.com/admin`.
 The username and password are both `admin`.
 From the admin site, click `Visit Site` in the top right corner.
 This will log you in as `Admin User` and enable you to view, post, join rides, and edit the applicable admin profile information.

 ## Features